hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getCurrencies"></a>
 # **getCurrencies**
-> CurrencyGetResponse getCurrencies(page, size, orderBy, ascending, filter)
+> CurrencyGetResponse getCurrencies(page, size, orderBy, ascending, getLatest, symbol)

 Get information for all currencies defined for your firm